 Thinner doesn’t equal better, and underfueling can lead to undesirable body composition changes.

-Most upper level competitive gymnasts have no idea how good they could feel at practice and during competition.
+Most upper-level competitive gymnasts have no idea how good they could feel at practice and during competition.
 They are training 20-30+ hours a week on “fumes” essentially as most are not fueling their bodies appropriately for these long, intense workouts.
-The problem with gymnasts is the “tough girl/guy” complex they’re taught from a young age, and so they don’t speak up if they feel tired, sore, can’t concentrate, etc, which are all signs of underfueling and underhydration.
-Many gymnasts just assume if the workout feels difficult, if they feel tire/sore, etc that it’s just “part of the sport” and they need to “try harder”.
+The problem with gymnasts is the “tough girl/guy” complex they’re taught from a young age.
+So they don’t speak up if they feel tired, sore, can’t concentrate, etc, which are all signs of underfueling and underhydration.
+Many gymnasts just assume if the workout feels difficult if they feel tired/sore, etc that it’s just “part of the sport” and they need to “try harder”.
 This ultimately is very counterproductive and leads to overuse, injury, and overtraining.

 Nutrition and fueling should be strategically used in and around workouts to sustain and level up performance.
 This will make a huge difference in the gymnast’s overall performance, endurance, and longevity in the sport.
 And, this can be the difference between making elite (or not), competing at Nationals (or not), or securing that college scholarship (or not).
 This often overlooked aspect of a gymnast’s training can truly separate them from the best.

 Nutrition for the gymnast doesn’t just stop at what they fuel with before and during workouts.
-Most gymnasts are not eating enough to support the long hours in the gym, and thus they are not giving their body the “building blocks” it needs to repair and recover.
+Most gymnasts are not eating enough to support the long hours in the gym.
+Thus they are not giving their body the “building blocks” it needs to repair and recover.

 Again, this is such a crucial issue when it comes to a gymnast’s day-to-day recovery and longevity in the sport.
 So many gymnasts “live” at physical therapy, are constantly sore, injured, etc and yet no one bothers to assess for underfueling (RED-S) which will keep them stuck and struggling.

-Any time a gymnast it tired, overly sore, injured, etc a nutrition assessment should be part of the initial diagnostic workup.
-And, from a preventive standpoint, all high level gymnasts should work with a sports dietitian to make sure they’re fueling adequately for optimal performance and recovery.
+Any time a gymnast is tired, overly sore, injured, etc a nutrition assessment should be part of the initial diagnostic workup.
+And, from a preventive standpoint, all high-level gymnasts should work with a sports dietitian to make sure they’re fueling adequately for optimal performance and recovery.